aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 ```

 ## **Change Series Category's Color**
-title: Aspose.Slides for Android via Java allows you to change a series category's color this way:
+Aspose.Slides for Android via Java allows you to change a series category's color this way:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class.
 1. Add chart on the slide.